zazuko/trifid/packages/core/README.md

 The `trifid:` prefix prepends the Trifid module path.
 The value of the `sparqlEndpointUrl` property is used in the handler and also the SPARQL proxy.

+Sometimes  SPARQL endpoints are running on TLS/SSL but provide an incomplete configuration or a self-signed certificate.
+In that case one can disable strict certificate checking by setting the environment variable `NODE_TLS_REJECT_UNAUTHORIZED`.
+For example:

+    $ export NODE_TLS_REJECT_UNAUTHORIZED=0

 ### Properties

 Usually only the following properties must be configured: